LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

    :param C: the :c:type:`SUNAdaptController` object.
    :param H: the slow step size from the previous multirate step attempt.
+   :param P: the current order of accuracy for the slow time integration method.
    :param tolfac: the ratio of fast/slow relative tolerances,
                   :math:`\text{reltol}/\text{RELTOL}`, from the previous
                   multirate step attempt.